Abu Dhabi-owned Man City extend star striker Haaland's contract

 Photo: Reuters file

-Erling Haaland has signed a 10-year contract extension with Abu Dhabi-owned Manchester City which will keep him at the club until 2034.
+Erling Haaland has signed a new 9.5-year deal at Manchester City that will keep him at the Etihad until 2034, the Premier League champions announced on Friday.

-Haaland's contract was set to expire in June 2027 but the 24-year-old, winner of the league's Golden Boot for most goals scored in the last two seasons, could be set to stay at the club until the age of 34.
+The 24-year-old striker's existing deal was due to expire in June 2027 but he has now committed his future to the club for the next decade.

+The Norwegian joined City from Borussia Dortmund in 2022 and has scored 111 goals in 126 games for the club.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.